 Now, if you wish to install the Jython version of the Python interpreter, the command will be:

 Jython is another Python implementation meant specifically to run on the Java platform.
 It was earlier called the JPython.

 It allows Python the benefits of running class-based programs that run on JVM.

-Finally if you do not provide additional parameter to determine the implementation type of Python and simply use the Pyenv –list, you will get to see all the versions pyenv can fetch and leverage within it.
+Finally, if you do not provide an additional parameter to determine the implementation type of Python and simply use the Pyenv –list, you will get to see all the versions pyenv can fetch and leverage within it.

 $ pyenv install --list